US employers add a still-solid 187,000 jobs in June; unemployment dips to 3.5%

+WASHINGTON (AP) — The job market has cooled over the summer.
+But it’s still strong enough to defy predictions that higher interest rates would tip the United States into recession.

-WASHINGTON (AP) — U.S. employers added 187,000 last month, fewer than expected, as the higher interest rates continued to weigh on the economy.
+U.S. employers added 187,000 jobs last month, fewer than expected.
 But the unemployment rate dipped to 3.5% in a sign that the job market remains resilient.

 Hiring was up from 185,000 in June, a figure that the Labor Department revised down from an originally reported 209,000.
 Economists had expected to see 200,000 new jobs in July.